mihir7121/CSC-540-Backend/README.md

 - db.sqlite3: The SQLite database file for local development.
 - requirements.txt: Lists all Python packages required for the project.

+The E-Learning Application is a Django-based platform designed to manage digital textbooks, courses, and student engagement through activities.
+It supports a collection of e-textbooks, each with chapters, sections, and content blocks (text or images) organized in a hierarchical structure.
+Admins can create and manage textbooks, while faculty members can create course instances based on these textbooks.
+Courses are either "active," which allow student enrollment and can include teaching assistants (TAs), or "evaluation," which do not have enrollment, TAs, or a unique access code.
+Faculty and TAs can also customize course content by hiding sections, adding new content, and renumbering sections to ensure coherent flow for students.
+Customizations, however, respect hierarchical restrictions: faculty cannot alter the base textbook content added by admins, and TAs cannot modify faculty entries.

+The application supports four primary user roles: admin, faculty, student, and TA.
+Admins manage textbooks and course creation, faculty handle course enrollments and content modifications, TAs assist faculty in content management, and students access course content and participate in interactive activities.
+Students can view content sequentially, attempt quizzes associated with sections, and earn participation points based on their performance.
+The system maintains a flexible content numbering scheme to accommodate dynamic changes.
+Faculty and students can also view notification messages stored in a database, and students can monitor their participation points against the total possible score for each course.
+This structure ensures an organized and customizable e-learning experience, promoting user engagement through an interactive textbook model.

 # Common Commands
 - Run migrations: `python manage.py migrate`
 - Create a superuser: `python manage.py createsuperuser`